-The Department operates loan guarantee programs for the Military Housing Privatization Initiative (MHPI).
+The Department operates loan guarantee programs for MHPI.

 The Federal Credit Reform Act of 1990 governs all new and amended direct loan obligations and loan guarantee commitments made after FY 1991.

 Direct loans are reported at the net present value (NPV) of the following projected cash flows: